Quivers and the Adams spectral sequence: Introduction

 \subsection{Acknowledgments}

 The authors would like to thank Jeremy Hahn, Lars Hesselholt, Pengkun Huang, Sven van Nigtevecht and Dylan Wilson for helpful conversations.
+We would like to thank the anonymous referee for their comments and suggestions.

 During the course of this work the first author was supported by NSF grant DMS-2202992 and by the Danish National Research Foundation through the Copenhagen Centre for Geometry and Topology (DNRF151).
 The second author received support from NSF Grant number DMS-1926686 and Deutsche Forschungsgemeinschaft under Germany's Excellence Strategy – EXC-2047/1 – 390685813.